 fst_to_code(code_to_fst(source_code)) == source_code

-With RedBaron FST, just locate super calls, find nearest class node, check class name with super and replace accordingly.
-It took less than 10 lines of code.
+RedBaron package provides FST for given piece of code.
+With this, just locate super calls, find nearest class node, check class name with super and replace accordingly.
+With RedBaron, this refactoring can be done in less than 10 lines of code.

 RedBaron has good documentation with relveant examples and its API is similar to BeautifulSoup.
-Next time when writing code that modifies code consider using RedBaron.
+To write code that modifies code RedBaron seems to be an apt choice.